toyoh3232/fileup/README.md

 ## Development & Test

-You should have the following tools.
+You should have the following tools the in system envitoment.

 - npm >= 7.6.0